jonathandfitzgerald/wwp-w2vonline/README.md

 ## Customizing the application

-When run, the Women Writers Vector Tool will read in models from the “data” folder, and make them available for querying.
+When run, the Word Vector Interface will read in models from the “data” folder, and make them available for querying.
 Models are only published, however, if (1) they have a corresponding entry in the catalog [“data/catalog.json”](https://github.com/NEU-DSG/wwp-w2vonline/blob/master/data/catalog.json), and (2) that entry is marked “public”.

 To add your own pre-generated model(s), place them in the “data” directory.
 Then edit “data/catalog.json”.
 Here's a sample entry: